 - Widened chamber complexes with additional block images

 These can occur individually - or rarely - also in volleys.
 They are usually the result of an aberrant ventricular conduction (thigh block).
 Typically, they appear in the wake of a long and then short interval of blows (so-called Ashman phenomenon) (Herold 2020).

 - Micro-reentry excitation: Recognizable in the ECG as f-wave; irregular frequency between 300 - 600 /min., preferably in derivative V1 (Fölsch 2000).

 Long-term ECG: A long-term ECG is recommended for patients with typical symptoms but no evidence of VHF at rest.
 If the irregular mean heart rate in the long-term ECG is > 110 beats / min, this is called tachyarrhythmia absoluta, and at a frequency of < 60 beats / min, it is called bradyarrhythmia absoluta (Herold 2020).

 ImagingThis section has been translated automatically.

-The left atrium is echocardiographically mostly dilated.
+The left atrium is mostly dilated echocardiographically.
 The left atrial volume index (LAVI) is > 34 ml / m².
-Tachyarrhythmia-induced cardiomyopathy is often severe, but reversible under adequate therapy (Pinger 2019).
+Tachyarrhythmia-induced cardiomyopathy is often severe but reversible with adequate therapy (Pinger 2019).